 Not only that, but these variables can also jump up and down all day long.
 Creating the right conditions is the first step to having beautiful houseplants, including orchids.
 My favourite trick for keeping orchids happy is this DIY orchid humidity tray.

-It’s funny, orchids are probably one of the most difficult houseplants to take care of and yet they are probably one of the most popular houseplants to have.
+It’s funny: orchids are probably one of the most difficult houseplants to take care of, and yet they are probably one of the most popular houseplants to have.
 You would think the two wouldn’t go together, but they are always available at grocery stores and garden centers.
-They are a beautiful bloom that just about everyone is attracted to so they often get picked up.
+They are a beautiful bloom that just about everyone is attracted to, so they often get picked up.

 However, once an orchid is done blooming for someone, that usually marks the end of the houseplant.
-People are prone to overwatering orchids and even those who keep them alive can’t get an orchid to bloom again.
+People are prone to overwatering orchids, and even those who keep them alive can’t get an orchid to bloom again.
 So, how do we keep them alive and beautiful?

 The Trick to Orchid Care

 Watering orchids is a skill.
 Since they are prone to overwatering, the trick is to know when and how much to water your orchid.
-In nature, they do not grow in soil but by hanging on to bark of trees.
+In nature, they do not grow in soil but by hanging on to the bark of trees.
 This makes their root system a little different than the average plant.
 Instead, they absorb water in the humid air.

-Now think of tropical plants that originated in the jungle or rain forest, where moisture hangs in the air.
+Now think of tropical plants that originated in the jungle or rainforest, where moisture hangs in the air.
 Those plants just love a humid space in your home.
 Kitchens and bathrooms can be a good space, as the steam from washing and cooking will fill the air they breathe.
 In most other rooms, especially in colder months when they are heated, the air is dry.

-You are still going to want to water your orchid (approximately once a week), but a humidity tray will help provide moisture to your orchid without having them sit in water and potentially get root rot.
-Orchids like continued airflow but if the air is dry, it will in turn dry out the plant.
-Misting orchids and tropical houseplants can certainly help, but it needs to be done much more regularly than I can remember to do it.
+You are still going to want to water your orchid (approximately once a week), but a humidity tray will help provide moisture to your orchid without having it sit in water and potentially get root rot.
+Orchids like continued airflow, but if the air is dry, it will, in turn, dry out the plant.

 Orchid trays are the perfect balancing act between providing moisture and not overwatering.
 It works by collecting water in a base while keeping the plant and roots suspended above it.
 As the water evaporates, the orchid benefits from the humidity.
 This DIY orchid humidity tray takes seconds to put together and even less time to maintain.
 Plus, it looks pretty, which is always a bonus in my books.